Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

 \section{Experimental Results}

-In this section, we assess the effectiveness of our proposed method on two well-established datasets: the Cityscapes dataset \cite{cordts2016cityscapes} and the PASCAL VOC 2012 dataset \cite{everingham2010pascal}.
-The experiments are performed using PyTorch on a server equipped with an NVIDIA A40 GPU.
+In this section, we evaluate the effectiveness of our proposed method on two widely-used semantic segmentation datasets for autonomous driving: the Cityscapes dataset \cite{cordts2016cityscapes} and the CamVid dataset \cite{brostow2008segmentation}.
+In addition, to compare our approach with state-of-the-art methods, we also conduct performance evaluations on the PASCAL VOC 2012 dataset.
+The experiments are implemented using PyTorch on a server with an NVIDIA A40 GPU.